|Players and cards:||Seating | Dealing | Playing | Finishing | Scoring | Player Behaviour|

 |Seating:||Players and cards | Dealing | Playing | Finishing | Scoring | Player Behaviour|

 Someone shuffles and puts the pack on the table, face down.
-Each player draws one card from the face-down pile and the player with the highest card sits down in one of the seats.
-The player with the next highest card sits on the first player's left.
+Each player draws one card from the face-down pile and the player with the highest card sits down in one of the seats - presumably the one closest to the bar or the one with the best back-rest cushion.
+The player with the next highest card sits on the first player's left; she has no choice.
 The player with the next highest card sits on the second player's left.
 The player with the next highest card sits on the third player's left.
 Have you got it yet or do I have to keep going here?
 Oh?
 Okay, then...
 The player with the next highest card sits on the fourth player's left.
 The player with the highest card is now sitting on the fifth player's left.

 |Dealing:||Players and cards | Seating | Playing | Finishing | Scoring | Player Behaviour|

 The 110 cards are shuffled.
 The top 77 cards are dealt into 7 piles, 11 cards in each pile.
 The cards don't have to be dealt one at a time, although they may be if the dealer is a real wuss.
 Cards can be dealt any number at a time as long as each of the 7 piles gets 11 cards each.
-Empirically, it seems that optimum results are achieved if the cards are dealt into each pile by turn --- 4 cards, 3 cards and then 4 cards.
+Empirically, it seems that optimum results are achieved if the cards are dealt into each pile 4 cards, 3 cards and then 4 cards by turn.

 Then, the dealer gets to pick out any two of the piles as kitty which are kept aside, face down, away from the game, usually next to the dealer.
-Of the remaining 5 piles, the last one dealt is picked up by the dealer and the other players pick up theirs cards in order after that.
+Of the remaining 5 piles - now hands -, the one dealt last is picked up by the dealer and the other players pick up theirs cards in order after that.

 The 78th card is placed face up on the table to start the discard pile and the remainder is placed face down next to it to form the stock.